panicoenlaxbox/cookiecutter-csharpnugetpackage/README.md

 ### Azure DevOps

-You must create, in addition to the team project, a feed and an environment with resource of type None and with manual approval.
+You must create, in addition to the team project, a feed and an environment.
+Normally, you'll want to include manual approval, but it's not required.

 ![](docs/images/Approvals.png)